Sav22999/common-voice-android/README.md

 ### Why an Android app of Common Voice?

 There is already the website, which is responsive and mobile-friendly, but actually it’s very slow because of so many animations and graphic effects, which distract and annoy you.
 So, this app want to improve the experience of this fantastic project.
-You can see statistics, voices online; you can set the daily goal (it's not the same of Common Voice website); you can record sentences and validate clips, with a few taps.
-So, the app is smart, customisable, light, but powerful.
+You can see statistics, voices online; you can set the daily goal (it's not the same of Common Voice website); you can record sentences and validate clips, with a few taps. **You can validate and record when you are not connected to the Internet too!** So, the app is smart, customisable, light, and **powerful**.

 ### Gestures

-You can turn on "Gestures" in Settings.
+You can turn on/off "Gestures" in Settings.
 These are the supported gestures (now):

 |                         **Swipe-up**                         |                        **Swipe-left**                        |                       **Swipe-right**                        |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |